This article is from 2018. To see the top hotel trends of 2019, click here.

 Back in January, we surveyed reports put forth by some of the travel industry’s most trusted media outlets.
 Skift looked back at 2017 to predict how last year’s industry evolutions will evolve further in 2018.
 Tnooz turned a sharp eye toward the emerging trends that have the potential to become the “next big thing.”
 Forbes focused on the digital transformation trends turning the industry “completely on its head,” while Hotel Management was more interested in what’s becoming the “new normal” in hotel design.

-What do the hospitality industry’s thought leaders and experts see coming down the line this year?
-Here’s a look at some of the biggest hotel trends tipped to take shape in 2018.
+What did the hospitality industry’s thought leaders and experts see coming down the line in 2018?
+How spot-on were their predictions?
+Here’s a look at some of the biggest hotel trends that were tipped to take shape in 2018.

 Hotel distribution in 2018: facilitated direct bookings and vacation rentals

 While 2017 saw the mutation of some metasearch sites into hybrid meta-OTAs, facilitated bookings could prove the bigger booking trend in 2018.
 With facilitated bookings, metasearch could help bring high-value direct bookings to the hotel advertiser and a seamless booking journey to the traveler via a platform optimized for conversion.